lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

    AND r_extendedness = 1
    AND scisql_nanojanskyToAbMag(g_calibFlux) < 23
    AND scisql_nanojanskyToAbMag(r_calibFlux) < 23

-1.4.
-Notice how the ADQL query above retrieves the g- and r-band ``calibFlux`` columns from the ``Object`` catalog as apparent
-AB magnitudes, and renames them as ``gmag`` and ``rmag``.
-The ``calibFlux`` is the flux within a 12 pixel aperture; aperture fluxes are appropriate to use when calculating extended object colors, as is done in this tutorial.
-The query also retrieves the g- and r-band extendedness parameters as ``gext`` and ``rext``, and the distance of the object from the search center, RA 55.75, Dec -32.27 degrees (the center of a rich galaxy cluster) as ``radial_offset`` (the units will be degrees).

-1.5.
-Notice how the ADQL query above places a condition that returned objects must be within 1 degree of the search center; must have the ``detect_isPrimary`` flag equal to 1; must have the g- and r-band ``extendedness`` parameters equal to 1 (i.e., be extended and not point-like); and have g- and r-band apparent magnitudes brighter than 25.
-These conditions will return only bright, deblended, extended objects (i.e., individual galaxies).

 1.6.
 Set the “Row Limit” at the bottom of the page to 300,000, and click “Search” in the lower left corner.